lyoshenka/lbry-setup/README_OSX.md

 Mac OS X Installer Scripts
 ====================================
-An alternative to building lbry yourself, binaries only work on OS X El Capitan
+An alternative to building lbry yourself, binaries only work on OS X El Capitan.
+A video of what the installation should look like is here: https://www.youtube.com/watch?v=2SNUU3GWOJQ

 Clone this respository by opening a terminal and running

         git clone https://github.com/lbryio/lbry-setup.git

 If you don't have xcode command line tools installed, a prompt to do so will appear the first time you run 'git'.
+If you were prompted and had to install xcode command line tools run the above command again, this time it'll work.

 Make the scripts executable